-Mobility funding is not usually granted for residential stays.
-The reason is that the programme supports residential activities through a special form of funding (residential funding).
-However, not all residencies are covered by residential funding.
-Since the primary purpose of mobility funding is to strengthen artistic and cultural co-operation between professionals, travel applications for a residential stay can be taken into account if the primary purpose of the stay is co-operation with other artists.
+Mobility funding is not usually granted for residencies.
+The reason is that the programme supports residency activities through a special form of funding (Funding for artist residencies).
+However, not all residencies are covered by this funding.
+Since the primary purpose of mobility funding is to strengthen artistic and cultural co-operation between professionals, travel applications for a residency period can be taken into account if the primary purpose of the stay is co-operation with other artists.

 Students are not granted mobility funding.
 However, professional artists and cultural practitioners can apply for funding in some cases, if the purpose of the trip is not linked to studies, but is part of the artist’s continued professional work.